CookEditors/NOS/_posts/2015-09-10-this-side-up.md

 “Y-yes, suh!”

-“Get out and go into the bank—slowly f I’ll be right in back of you.
+“Get out and go into the bank—slowly!
+I’ll be right in back of you.
 Understand?”

 “Yes, suh.
 I—I understand.”
 George’s face was a little pale as he got out of the car and walked slowly, as directed, through the door of the bank.
 Though there was a cool breeze, sweat beaded his forehead.